|

 5. The Fifth Mindfulness Training

-— Nourishment and Healing (AH version):
+— Nourishment and Healing

 Aware of the suffering caused by unmindful consumption, I am